BJMdotNET/pr1nc3/topics/susan-rogers/index.md

 ----

  - [**"There are good things in Prince's musical vault, says former engineer who has heard songs -- Susan Rogers has heard the new music from Prince that the rest of us may soon hear."**](http://www.startribune.com/c-j-there-are-good-things-in-prince-s-musical-vault-says-former-engineer-who-has-heard-songs/487824511/) by C.J.
-(Cheryl Johnson) in [Minneapolis Star Tribune](http://www.startribune.com/) on 10 July 2018 about Susan Rogers, vault ([mirror](https://web.archive.org/web/*/http://www.startribune.com/c-j-there-are-good-things-in-prince-s-musical-vault-says-former-engineer-who-has-heard-songs/487824511/))
+(Cheryl Johnson) in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 10 July 2018 about Susan Rogers, vault ([mirror](https://web.archive.org/web/*/http://www.startribune.com/c-j-there-are-good-things-in-prince-s-musical-vault-says-former-engineer-who-has-heard-songs/487824511/))

 ----

- - [**"From Prince to Ph.D., Prof. Susan Rogers knows music -- Busy with teaching, the former recording engineer has no memoir is in the works yet."**](http://www.startribune.com/from-prince-to-ph-d-professor-susan-rogers-knows-music/486626941/) in [Minneapolis Star Tribune](http://www.startribune.com/) on 26 June 2018 about memoir, Susan Rogers ([mirror](https://web.archive.org/web/*/http://www.startribune.com/from-prince-to-ph-d-professor-susan-rogers-knows-music/486626941/))
+ - [**"From Prince to Ph.D., Prof. Susan Rogers knows music -- Busy with teaching, the former recording engineer has no memoir is in the works yet."**](http://www.startribune.com/from-prince-to-ph-d-professor-susan-rogers-knows-music/486626941/) in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 26 June 2018 about memoir, Susan Rogers ([mirror](https://web.archive.org/web/*/http://www.startribune.com/from-prince-to-ph-d-professor-susan-rogers-knows-music/486626941/))

 ----